Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 um and somehow that got lost on the boomers.
-I think my mom's generation the baby boomers were said go to college they told them to go to college don't work in the mills don't work in the factories it's not good work and so there was this stigma around working in the mills and I think i think that between the stigma and then of course The decisions that were made in the early 90s, this bipartisan decision, I say bipartisan because both parties were involved in the in the predatory capitalism and exportation of America's greatest industry of all time, greater than steel and automobiles, um textiles, textiles were the greatest industry in American history.
+I think my mom's generation the baby boomers were said go to college they told them to go to college don't work in the mills don't work in the factories it's not good work and so there is this stigma around working in the mills and I think i think that between the stigma and then of course The decisions that were made in the early 90s, this bipartisan decision, I say bipartisan because both parties were involved in the in the predatory capitalism and exportation of America's greatest industry of all time, greater than steel and automobiles, um textiles, textiles were the greatest industry in American history.
 And people don't realize that in the impact that

 00:13:10